aidanboyne/BCM/_posts/2023-08-21-PBL_TTMW4_C1_Appendicitis.md

 Continuing medical education has been shown to increase patient health outcomes and improve physician knowledge [[ref]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3758945).
 However, selection of relevant sources is important.
 Journal surveillance, either on your own or via services such as The New England Journal of Medicine's _Journal Watch_ which has experts review the literature in various fields, select the most important articles, summarize the findings, and discuss their clinical implications.

-### Patient Education

-How to effectively communicate physician recommendations to patients?
-Best practices for physician-patient disagreements?
-Consider ethical dilemmas surrounding disagreements What are American vs European guidelines regarding patient treatment?

 ### Physician-Patient Disagreement [[ref]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2720466/)